Multi-Variable Analyzer

 Can I use this for dissimilar material welding?

-The current version is optimized for similar material joining.
+The current version is tuned for similar material joining.
 Dissimilar material welding (e.g., steel to aluminum) requires specialized models accounting for thermal expansion mismatch, intermetallic formation, and other factors beyond this calculator's scope.

-What should I do if defect probability is high?
+What should I do if the defect-likelihood signal is high?

 Related Calculators